Bluetooth-stack/F2-Contest-2-JS/README.md

 It has some basic functionalities such as -
 * it has a dropdown list from where user can select the profession according to which he/she want to filter the list
-* if dropdown is set to default(i.e,Profession), and filter button is clicked, the whole list will be rendered
+* if no profession is selected from the dropdown and filter button is clicked, an alert will ask the user to select a profession before clicking the button.
 * 1st letter of name and profession will be always in upper case regardless of the user inputs
 * age should always be in between 18 and 60
 * if any new profession other than "developer" or "admin" is introduced by user, it will be updated on the dropdown list options for filtering purpose